Parichehr13/EEG-Processing/README.md

 ﻿# EEG Processing Project

-This repository is organized as one end-to-end EEG research pipeline rather than isolated modules.
+This repository is organized as one end-to-end EEG research pipeline.
 Each stage contains code, figures, and a report.

 ## Project Pipeline